drk1rd/remark42/site/src/docs/backup/restore/index.md

 Restore will clean all comments first and then process with complete import from a given file.

-For safety and security reasons, restore functionality not exposed outside your server by default.
+For safety and security reasons, restore functionality is not exposed outside your server by default.
 The recommended way to restore from the backup is to use provided `scripts/restore.sh`.
 It can run inside the container (`ADMIN_PASSWD` must to be enabled on server for it to work):

 `docker exec -it remark42 restore -f {backup-filename.gz} -s {your site ID}`